 Do not move other people’s work to make space.
 If space is limited for storage, talk to the instructor.

 - We have a variety of Cone 10 glazes available and samples displayed in the studio.
 Some glazes are noted as “not food safe” or “runs.”
 Please take this into consideration when glazing.
 Your instructor will go over glazing techniques with you.
 If interested in a specific technique or using the spray booth, please ask instructor for details.

 - Please pay attention while glazing to avoid contamination

 - You must finish all the glazing before the session ends.
 Please time yourself accordingly.
 You will be required to pay a fee to have your work glazed fired if you are not enrolled in the next session (please see Ceramic Director for pricing details).

-- To keep our kiln shelves as clean from dripping glaze we load our glazed pieces on top of “cookies” which are varies sized circular slabs that are bisque fired.
+- To keep our kiln shelves as clean from dripping glaze we load our glazed pieces on top of “cookies” which are varies sized circular slabs of stoneware clay that are bisque fired.